 - Consider limiting the number of people who occupy the restroom at one time to allow for social distancing. - Do not allow lines or crowds to form near the restroom without maintaining a distance of at least 6 feet from other people.
-It may be helpful to post signs or markers to help attendees maintain the appropriate social distance of at least 6 feet. - Ensure that open restrooms are: - Operational with functional toilets. - Cleaned and disinfected regularly, particularly high-touch surfaces such as faucets, toilets, stall doors, doorknobs, countertops, diaper changing tables, and light switches. - Clean and disinfect restrooms daily or more often, if possible, with EPA-approved disinfectants against COVID-19. - Ensure safe and correct application of disinfectants and keep products away from children.

-- Adequately stocked with supplies for handwashing, including soap and water or hand sanitizer with at least 60% alcohol (for staff and older children who can safely use hand sanitizer), paper towels, tissues, and no-touch trash cans. - If you are providing portable toilets, also provide portable handwashing stations and ensure that they remain stocked throughout the duration of the event.
+It may be helpful to post signs or markers to help attendees maintain the appropriate social distance of at least 6 feet. - Ensure that open restrooms are: - Operational with functional toilets. - Cleaned and disinfected regularly, particularly high-touch surfaces such as faucets, toilets, stall doors, doorknobs, countertops, diaper changing tables, and light switches. - Clean and disinfect restrooms daily or more often, if possible, with EPA-approved disinfectants against COVID-19. - Ensure safe and correct application of disinfectants and keep products away from children. - Stocked with enough supplies for handwashing, including soap and water, a way to dry hands (e.g., paper towels, hand dryer), tissues, hand sanitizer with at least 60% alcohol (for staff and older children who can safely use hand sanitizer), tissues, and no-touch/foot pedal trash cans (preferably covered). - If you are providing portable toilets, also provide portable handwashing stations and ensure that they remain stocked throughout the duration of the event.
 If possible, provide hand sanitizer stations that are touch-free.